 Whenever any citizen of the United States discovers a deposit of guano on any island, rock, or key, not within the lawful jurisdiction of any other Government, and not occupied by the citizens of any other Government, and takes peaceable possession thereof, and occupies the same, such island, rock, or key may, at the discretion of the President, be considered as appertaining to the United States.

-Suddenly, the Peruvian Booby
+Suddenly, the Peruvian Booby or at least its feces grew quite valuable.

-(Hey, I went to Lake Titikaka so you know I’m including a picture of Peruvian Boobies!) or at least it feces grew quite valuable.
+(Hey, I have pictures of Lake Titikaka so you know I’m including a picture of Peruvian Boobies!)

 Despite having lost its colonial control of most of South America during the first quarter of the 19th century, Spain, which hadn’t yet established diplomatic relations with Perú, decided it wanted its share of this ‘kaka’.
 Thus, in 1862, Spain sent a what it called scientific expedition to the west coast of South America though it didn’t do much actual science.
 Its true purpose was to support and reinforce any financial claims asserted by Spanish citizens residing in South America.